IzyPro/WatchDog/README.md

 # ![Request and Response Sample Details](https://github.com/IzyPro/WatchDog/blob/main/requestLog.png)

 #### Optional Configurations: `Optional`
-- Blacklist: List of routes, paths or specific strings to be ignored (should be a comma separated string like below).
+- Blacklist: List of routes, paths or endpoints to be ignored (should be a comma separated string like below).
 - Serializer: If not default, specify the type of global json serializer/converter used
 - CorsPolicy: Policy Name if project uses CORS